rafaelsdellama/nnga/getting-started.md

   #If true, resize the image while maintaining the aspect ratio, adding a black background
   #If false, resize the image to INPUT_SHAPE without worrying about maintaining the aspect ratio
   PRESERVE_IMG_RATIO: true

+  # Standardization method used to scale the csv data
+  # Is used only when the BACKBONE is not "GASearch" and
+  # ARCHITECTURE are MLP or CNN/MLP
+  SCALER: 'Standard'

   # path to train dataset
   # you could use an env var to root of ml-datasets repo, like: